 Types of distribution channels

-The organization can seek its customers through own channels, in partnership or both.
+The organization can seek its customers through its own channels, in partnership, or both.

-Own channels are divided in direct, when the manufacturer sells directly to the consumer (own sales team or a website, for example, a model also known as D2C) and indirect, such as retail stores of the brand.
+Owned channels are divided into direct, when the manufacturer sells directly to the consumer (own sales team or a website, for example, a model also known as D2C) and indirect, such as retail stores of the brand.

-Here are some examples of own distribution channels:
+Here are some examples of owned distribution channels:

 - Personal sale: very convenient for the client, because it offers personal demonstration and home delivery.
 It involves low cost and creates a strong relationship with the consumer, ensuring interesting margins.